 This past Monday, Terry Ryan [COLOR=#0000cd]was quoted by Star-Tribune beat reporter LaVelle E. Neal III[/COLOR] as saying the following concerning the Twins’ own homegrown talent: “If they take a step forward, they will answer some of our problems and questions.
 A step backwards is going to be concerning not only for us but for their careers.
 We have given opportunities to guys here the last two years.
 And it hasn’t gone so well.
 So now we may have to look out for ourselves here a little bit more.”
 (Emphasis added)

 I found that quote to be about as interesting as anything the Twins GM has uttered publicly in years.

 The Twins – and Terry Ryan specifically – have been famously adherent to a process of building from within.
 They focus on the draft and international signings.
 They work hard to develop players and promote them deliberately through the minor leagues.
 When those players are ready, they use them as their primary source of talent to replace players that have aged and/or been judged too expensive to retain.
 That’s all part of the Twins Way.

-Ryan’s quote is a shot across the bow of Chris Parmelee, Kyle Gibson, Aaron Hicks, Trevor Plouffe and any other young player who might be inclined to think that, having survived several years of development in the Twins organization, they now are enetitled to roster spots with the Twins.
-And just in case any of those players didn’t grasp the meaning of Ryan’s statement, they can now ask Liam Hendriks, who has been Designated for Assignment, for an interpretation.
+Ryan’s quote is a shot across the bow for Chris Parmelee, Kyle Gibson, Aaron Hicks, Trevor Plouffe and any other young player who might be inclined to think that, having survived several years of development in the Twins organization, he now is entitled to a roster spot with the Twins.
+And just in case any of those players didn’t grasp the meaning of Ryan’s statement, they can now ask Liam Hendriks, who designated for assignment, for an interpretation.